 Okay, that one may have been reaching but I’m pretty confident about this next one.

-In a very memorable scene, the group of weary travelers decide to pick up a hitchhiker because they’re afraid he’ll “melt in the heat”.
+In a very memorable scene, the group of weary travelers decides to pick up a hitchhiker because they’re afraid he’ll “melt in the heat”.
 Wheelchair-bound Franklin is immediately suspicious (“He looks like Dracula!”) but the hitchhiker takes a shine to Franklin.
-He admires Franklin’s pocketknife and reveals he, too, carries a blade — a rusty straight razor.
-In a flurry, the hitcher slices open his own hand with Franklin’s pocketknife and gives it back to him; he takes Franklin’s picture and tries to sell it to him; he finally takes his own straight razor, slices open Franklin’s arm, and then burns the photo before being kicked out of the van.
+He admires Franklin’s pocketknife and reveals he, too, carries a blade—a rusty straight razor.
+In a flurry, the hitcher slices open his own hand with Franklin’s pocketknife and gives it back to him; he takes Franklin’s picture and tries to sell it to him; finally, he takes his own straight razor, slices open Franklin’s arm, and then burns the photo before being kicked out of the van.
 Then he smears the symbol on the van while running alongside it, blowing raspberries into the air like some deflating balloon.

 The group finally reaches the old farmhouse, and everyone runs upstairs leaving Franklin in his wheelchair downstairs.
 And how does Franklin react to being left out of the group?
 He starts blowing raspberries into the air.

-I am convinced that when the hitchhiker used Franklin’s blade to slice open his palm — and then sliced opened Franklin’s arm with his own straight razor — that there was a “transference of energy”, if you will.
-This is why Franklin started to display these strange behaviors.
+When the hitchhiker used Franklin’s blade to slice open his palm—and then sliced opened Franklin’s arm with his own straight razor—was there a “transference of energy”?
+Is this why Franklin started to display these strange behaviors?

 Lastly, throughout the finale of the extremely unsettling and intense first act, wherein the loony hitchhiker slashes and stabs in the cab of the van, one can’t help but notice an incredibly upbeat, toe-tapping old-timey acoustic tune which almost overwhelms as the background noise.
 Most of the film is occupied by horrific soundscapes that were created by Tobe Hooper and Wayne Bell, but this scene has always stuck out in my mind.
 I looked it up, and the song is called “Fool for a Blonde“, by Roger Bartlett.
 Apparently, Tobe Hooper said that he picked this song for that particular sequence because he imagined “the Hitchhiker being a fool for Sally.”
 This is strange since the hitchhiker never even acknowledges Sally or vice versa.
 Regardless, the song is a wonderfully out of place tune, at odds with the imagery we see before us.
 But what I realized this weekend was how much it reminded me of several scenes from Wes Craven’s The Last House on the Left.
 After a few particularly brutal scenes in the movie, contrasting incidental music (composed by lead star David Hess) pops up.
 The Last House on the Left was released just two years before The Texas Chain Saw Massacre, and I can’t help but wonder if this artistic choice from the former was a direct influence on the latter.

 Well, those are just some random thoughts I had.
 Like I said: I love The Texas Chain Saw Massacre and I love discovering new things about it, especially things I’d never really thought too much about before.
 Take ’em or leave ’em, those’re my two cents.
-Oh, and lastly: I realized how much Allen “Jerry” Danziger looked like a young Larry King.
-That is all!
+Oh, and one final takeaway from my latest viewing: I realized how much Allen “Jerry” Danziger looked like a young Larry King.